hyperupcall/blog/content/post/fibonacci pascal eqn part 1.md

 \binom{5}{0} \quad \binom{5}{1} \quad \binom{5}{2} \quad \binom{5}{3} \quad \binom{5}{4} \quad \binom{5}{5} \newline
 $$

 Alternatively, Pascal's triangle can also be represented in a similar fashion, using $$_nC_k$$ symbols.
+I'll be using this notation from now on.

 $$
 {_0C_0} \\[5px]